 To raise funds from within the Racing Industry to help support the charitable retraining and rehoming of former racehorses

-Helps provide facilities for the care, retraining and rehoming of former racehorses.
+Help provide facilities for the care, retraining and rehoming of former racehorses.

-Promotes the adaptability of racehorses to other equestrian activities
+To promote the adaptability of racehorses to other equestrian activities

-To run a well established programme of competition sponsorship, and clinics to educate and improve riders handling former racehorses.
+To run a well-established programme of competition sponsorship, and clinics to educate and improve riders handling former racehorses.

 The ultimate goal is to achieve a balance between the number of horses leaving Racing and the number of enthusiastic, and suitable, new homes.